otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/lecture-notes/02-maze-generation-making-the-game.md

 A lot of things have been included in the **starter code**, including a First Person Controller (FPS) script, materials, the 'Scary Man' model, and various scene lighting etc. What we are going to do next is:

 - place the player at the 'start' of the maze;
+- instantiate the 'Scary Man' at the end of the maze and start his seeking behaviour;
 - create the 'treasure' to be found programatically, and place it at the 'end' of the maze;
-- rig up some triggers to restart the maze if the player 'finds' the treasure;
+- and finally rig up some triggers to restart the maze if the player 'finds' the treasure.
-- and finally, instantiate the 'Scary Man' at the end of the maze and start his seeking behaviour.

 ## Adding the player